-Tiberius Brastaviceanu is the core coordinator of the Sensorica Open Innovation Network, where he currently engages in project planning, development strategy, crowdsourcing and funding initiatives for the Plant Protein Extractor project.
+Tiberius Brastaviceanu is the core coordinator of the Sensorica Open Value Network, where he currently engages in project planning, development strategy, crowdsourcing and funding initiatives for the Plant Protein Extractor project.

 Sebastian Klemm: “The magnitude and severity of food crises worsened in 2020 as protracted conflict, the economic fallout of COVID-19 and weather extremes exacerbated pre-existing fragilities,” as the “Global Report on Food Crises 2021” by the Food Security Information Network proves.